xebia-functional/coding-guidelines/java/README.md

 }
 ```

 ### 4.11.
-Consider Setters and Getters for field access
+Consider setters and getters for field access

 Within the same class consider using getters and setter to access fields values to ensure lazy initialization and other intended logic implemented in getters and setters is always applied.